Almog Cohen (politician): Views and opinions

-Views on Palestinians

 Cohen has referred to Palestinian villages in the West Bank as "Palestinazi villages", and accused Palestinians of supporting a Nazi ideology.
 In 2023, Cohen claimed that "Palestinians are engaging in Nazism, in murdering Jews.
 There is a Nazi culture there".
 While Cohen conceded that he does not believe all Palestinians are Nazis, he alleged that social media platform TikTok was being used to spread Nazi ideology among Palestinians.
-He called for the killing of Hamas and the invasion of Rafah (which people took as a call to kill Palestinians) in the Ramadan.
+He called for the killing of Palestinians during Ramadan.

-Foreign policy

 In 2022, Almog Cohen expressed support for the Russian all-out invasion of Ukraine.
 Cohen slammed U.S. President Joe Biden after he characterized the current government as "extreme", claiming that Biden was uninformed about Israel.

-LGBTQ+ rights

 In since-deleted posts, Cohen expressed strong opposition to pride parades, stating that "the pride parade is a completely animalistic parade of unbridled and unrestrained sex partying, while harassing boys and minors".
 He added that he considers pride parades to be "a shocking spectacle of hard and sick porn".

-Controversies

-January 2023 Twitter suspension

-In January 2023, Twitter suspended Cohen's account following a tweet in which he expressed support for the actions of the Israeli Defense Forces (IDF) during a raid in Jenin that resulted in the deaths of nine Palestinians.
+In January 2023, Twitter suspended Cohen's account following a tweet expressing support for the actions of the Israeli Defense Forces (IDF) during the January 2023 Jenin incursion that resulted in the deaths of nine Palestinians.

-In a tweet, Cohen praised the IDF, stating "Good and professional work by the fighters in Jenin, keep killing them."
-He criticized Twitter's decision to suspend his account, calling it "the worst kind of censorship".
-He went on to defend his statement, claiming that his intention was clearly to target "terrorists involved and not bystanders".
+Cohen praised the IDF, stating "Good and professional work by the fighters in Jenin, keep killing them" and criticized Twitter's decision, calling it "the worst kind of censorship".
+He claimed that his intention was to target "terrorists involved and not bystanders".

-February 2023 comments on Arab lawmakers

-In February 2023, Cohen received public outcry for broadcasting a rant in which he compared Arab members of the Knesset to animals.
+In February 2023, Cohen was criticized for comparing Arab MKs to animals.
 Cohen explicitly stated that MKs from the predominantly Arab Hadash–Ta'al alliance were "not worthy of being sheep, they’re not humans", and vowed to make "their lives miserable".
 The Times of Israel reported that Cohen was filmed "making animal calling sounds" to draw the attention of Ofer Cassif, the sole Jewish MP in the Hadash–Ta'al alliance.

 Cohen refused to apologize for his rant, stating that his "goal is to make them feel uncomfortable" and that he considered them supporters of terrorism.
 In March 2023, he was formally reprimanded for his comments by the Knesset's ethics committee, which led him to lose some parliamentary rights for two days.

-Personal life and public image
+Personal life

-Owing to his background as the founder of the Negev Rescue Committee, Cohen was referred to as "the warrior from the Negev" by Itamar Ben-Gvir.
-Cohen is married, with two children.
+Cohen is married, with three children.